 It can be difficult to exercise a muscle you can’t see, but Elvie provides you with visual feedback that’s highly motivating and PERSONALIZED.
 After your initial calibration session, you’ll get personalized targets that help you track your progress.
 The app also provides guidance for women who have difficulty contracting their pelvic floor.
 It makes pelvic floor strengthening (kegels) FUN, which — as you ladies know — is key!

-Anyway, I think Elvie is fab because here’s the deal… Many women are not doing kegels correctly!
-And if you’re not doing kegels RIGHT, then you could be doing more harm than good when you exercise your pelvic floor.
+I think Elvie is fab, because here’s the deal: many women are not doing kegels correctly!
+And if you are not doing kegels RIGHT, then you could be doing more harm than good when you exercise your pelvic floor.

 Some common kegel pitfalls and how Elvie can help: